 H-1B Visa Lottery Odds Calculator

-Estimate your probability of selection under a simplified H-1B lottery model, then use the result as a planning tool rather than a promise.
+Estimate H-1B selection odds with a simplified lottery model, then use the result as a planning tool rather than a promise.

-This calculator is designed to answer a narrow but useful question: if you make a reasonable estimate of the total number of registrations and choose the degree category that best describes you, what does a simplified probability model say about your chance of selection?
-The output is meant to help with planning.
-It can help a student think about backup employment options, help an employer compare scenarios, or help a worker understand why a single H-1B filing should rarely be the only immigration strategy in motion.
+This H-1B calculator answers a focused planning question: if you estimate the total number of registrations and choose the degree category that matches your case, what does a simplified probability model suggest about your selection chance?
+The result is built for scenario comparison.
+It can help a student compare backup plans, help an employer gauge filing pressure, or help a worker see why one H-1B filing should rarely be the only strategy on the table.

-Just as important, this page explains the assumptions behind the estimate.
-Public discussion of H-1B odds often mixes together cap rules, advanced degree treatment, policy changes, duplicate registrations, and supplemental rounds.
-A calculator is only useful if you understand what it is counting and what it is leaving out.
-The sections below walk through the inputs, the simplified formula, a worked example, and the main limitations so you can interpret the result responsibly.
+Just as important, this page makes the assumptions behind the H-1B estimate easy to see.
+Public discussion of lottery odds often blends cap rules, advanced degree treatment, duplicate registrations, supplemental rounds, and policy changes into one blurry number.
+A useful calculator has to show what it is counting and what it is leaving out.
+The sections below explain the inputs, the simplified formula, a worked H-1B example, and the main limitations so you can read the result with the right context.

-Start with the form immediately below this explanation.
+Start with the H-1B form immediately below this explanation.
 First choose the degree category.
-Use the bachelor’s option if you do not qualify for a U.S. advanced degree exemption.
+Use the bachelor’s option if you do not qualify for the U.S. advanced degree exemption.
 Use the master’s option only if the advanced degree assumption fits your situation.
 Next choose a fiscal year.
-In the current version of this page, the listed years share the same cap values, but the field is still helpful for keeping scenarios organized as policy and historical comparisons evolve.
+In the current version of this page, the listed years share the same cap values, but the field is still helpful for organizing H-1B scenarios as policy and historical comparisons evolve.

-Then enter an estimate for the total number of registrations or applications expected for the year.
-This number matters because the cap is fixed while demand moves around.
-If registrations rise and the cap stays the same, your percentage chance typically falls.
+Then enter your estimate for the total number of H-1B registrations or applications expected for the year.
+That number matters because the cap stays fixed while demand moves around.
+If registrations rise and the cap does not, your percentage chance usually falls.
 If registrations fall, your percentage chance rises.
-After you click the calculation button, the tool shows the pool it assigned you to, the available positions in that pool, an estimated number of competing applications in that pool, first-round and supplemental rates, a combined probability, simple “1 in X” odds, and the expected number selected out of 100 similar cases.
+After you click the calculation button, the tool shows the pool it assigned you to, the available positions in that pool, the estimated number of competing applications in that pool, first-round and supplemental rates, a combined probability, simple “1 in X” odds, and the expected number selected out of 100 similar cases.

-Those outputs are easier to read when you think of them in plain language.
-A result of 20% does not mean you are likely to win; it means that in a large group of similar registrations, about 20 out of 100 would be selected under the model.
-Likewise, a result of “1 in 5” odds is another way of writing roughly the same probability.
+Those outputs are easier to understand when you read them in plain language.
+A result of 20% does not mean you are likely to win; it means that in a large group of similar H-1B registrations, about 20 out of 100 would be selected under the model.
+Likewise, “1 in 5” odds is another way of writing roughly the same probability.
 The result is not legal advice, not a USCIS statement, and not a prediction of petition approval after selection.
 It is simply an estimate of selection pressure.

-The page uses a simplified two-stage probability model.
+The H-1B odds model on this page uses a simplified two-stage probability framework.
 It first estimates how many total registrations belong in your degree pool, then calculates an initial selection rate and a supplemental selection rate.
 For readability, the calculator assumes that roughly 65% of all registrations belong to the general allocation pool and 35% belong to the advanced degree pool.
 That split is an assumption used for scenario analysis, not an official USCIS ratio.
 Because of that assumption, the tool is best used to compare “what if” cases rather than to claim a precise real-world percentage.

 First lottery selection rate: